ocramz/jupyter-docker-pymol/README.md

 Travis CI: [![Build Status](https://travis-ci.org/ocramz/jupyter-docker-pymol.svg?branch=master)](https://travis-ci.org/ocramz/jupyter-docker-pymol)

 Container-based installation of `PyMol`, with interaction through the browser via `ipymol` and Jupyter notebook (based on `jupyter/notebook`).
-A convenient and portable way to draw pretty pictures of chemical molecules, and much more.
+A convenient and portable way to render pretty pictures of molecules, and much more.

 The installation also contains `numpy` ans `scipy` among other things, so it can be used for a variety of scientific Python tasks.